Physical activity: Predictors of physical activity levels

-The amount of physical activity conducted by a population—and by extension the proportion of that population reaching guidelines or other specified thresholds—is dictated by a number of factors including demographics (e.g., age, sex, ethnicity), population health status, cultural aspects, and the state of the environment itself (e.g. infrastructure that affords physical activity).
+The amount of physical activity conducted by a population—and by extension the proportion of that population reaching guidelines or other specified thresholds—is dictated by several factors including demographics (e.g., age, sex, ethnicity), population health status, cultural aspects, and the state of the environment itself (e.g. infrastructure that affords physical activity).
+Demographic groups can also intersect, increasing risk to individuals who are both female and socially disadvantaged for example.

-Studies have shown that as availability of natural environments (e.g., parks, woodlands, inland waters, coasts) increases, more leisure-time physical activity such as walking and cycling are reported.
+Studies have shown that as the availability of natural environments (e.g., parks, woodlands, inland waters, coasts) increases, more leisure-time physical activity such as walking and cycling are reported.
 Meteorological conditions have been found to predict physical activity differently in different types of environment.
 For example, in a large population-based study in England, higher air temperatures and lower wind speeds were associated with increased physical activity.

 Globally, in 2016, according to a pooled analysis of 298 population-based surveys, around 81% of students aged 11–17 years were insufficiently physically active.
 The region with the highest prevalence of insufficient activity in 2016 was high-income Asia Pacific.